Ultramann/ultramann.github.io/content/posts/drafts/visualizing_sklearn_decision_trees.md

 ### Using the Split Information

-The main reason that I chose to write this function recursively was to get around the issue of figuring out the bounds that a split line should be drawn in as they successively restrict as the split is made further down the tree.Give this I see that the "using the split information" means figuring out the bounds for a left and right children knowing what feature a split was made on and the threshold that it occurred at.
+The main reason that I chose to write this function recursively was to get around the issue of figuring out the bounds that a split line should be drawn in as they successively restrict as the split is made further down the tree.
+Given this I see that "using the split information" means figuring out the bounds for left and right children knowing what feature a split was made on and the threshold that it occurred at.
 It also means passing that information at each call to the function and saving it along with the feature and threshold in `split_info_list`.
-At this point, to cut down on characters a bit, I renamed `split_info_list` to `ftbs`.
+At this point, to cut down on characters a bit, I renamed `split_info_list` to `ftbs` for feature-threshold-bounds.
 I'm also going to give the function a better name, how about `get_split_lines`?

 It turns out that the `features` array actually holds three unique values even when we only work with data with two features.
 Those unique values are: `-1, 0, 1`.
 While this is a little weird, I know that indexing with `-1` will get the last element in a list/array.
 So `0` and `-1` are actually synonymous.
 This will barely affect the logic I write to figure out the bounds for the children.

 I decided that all of the boundary information should be contained in a nested tuple that looks like: `((x_min, x_max), (y_min, y_max))`, all floats.
-This way it's easy to pass all of the boundary information in a single variable and getting to the component bounds can be done with, either, successive indexing or tuple unpacking.
+This way it's easy to pass all of the boundary information in a single variable.
+Getting to the component bounds can be done with, either, successive indexing or tuple unpacking.
 I end up using both.

-It's easy to see now that what the function should do is get the split information, `feature` and `threshold`, and given the bounds for the node it's concerned with determine what the bounds will be for it's left and right children.
+Now, it's easy to see that what `get_split_lines` should do is get the split information, `feature` and `threshold`, and, given the bounds for the node it's concerned with, determine the bounds for it's children.
 This calculation will be slightly different depending on whether the first or second feature was used to split.
 But other than this consideration, the process is pretty straightforward.

-We're getting really close now.
+We're getting really close.

 ```python
 def get_split_lines(ftbs, node_id, bounds,